David Cunliffe: Leader of the Opposition (2013–2014)

 Cunliffe received strong backing from the party's grassroots membership, although his leadership bid was supported by only one-third of the caucus.
 Cunliffe's leadership was opposed by many Labour MPs; several of his colleagues came to see him as "divisive, ambitious, self-absorbed and self-confident to a messianic level".
-He was described as a "polarising" politician, however his election as leader resulting in an initial increase in support for Labour; it rose to 37% in opinion polls.
+He was described as a "polarising" politician, but his election as leader resulted in an initial increase in support for Labour; it rose to 37% in opinion polls.

 In a speech to a Women's Refuge symposium in July 2014, Cunliffe stated, "I am sorry for being a man".
 He was commenting on domestic violence against women by men.
 His apology was regarded as insensitive, with Prime Minister John Key criticising the remark as "a bit insulting to imply that all men are abusive".

 With little time to make the structural changes needed to build a proper campaign and a party marked by continued infighting, Labour performed poorly in the public opinion polls during the run-up to the 2014 general election.
 It was, as Cunliffe was to say later, "the craziest and in some ways the most unfortunate campaign in recorded memory".

 2014 general election

 Labour formally launched its campaign for 2014 general election in Auckland on 21 July.
 Cunliffe announced several flagship election policies, including a promise of free GP visits and prescriptions to pregnant women and those aged under 13 and over 65.
 In a speech he stated, "We are basing our policies on a very old idea.
 That your healthcare is based on your health need, not on the size of your wallet."
 He was criticised for taking a three-day skiing holiday in Queenstown at the start of the campaign.

 His performance in the leadership debates was viewed as mixed.
 Key claimed a win in the 2 September The Press leaders' debate after Cunliffe could not answer whether family homes held in a trust would be exempt under Labour's capital gains tax policy, but then went on to recover in the second and third debates.

 Cunliffe's Labour Party received 25.1% of the party vote and 32 seats, its lowest share of the vote since 1922, while the National Party gained a plurality with 47.0% of the party vote, its best result since 1951.
 Cunliffe initially vowed to remain as the party leader, in spite of the poor election result.
 On 27 September Cunliffe formally resigned as leader but announced he was re-contesting in the 2014 party leadership election.
-Later on 13 October, he announced he was pulling out of the leadership race.
+On 13 October, he announced he was pulling out of the leadership race.